jilavsky/SAXS_IgorCodeDocs/docs/source/Irena/ImportData.rst

 “\ *Create errors”* if the data imported do not contain error bars, this will generate sqrt(Intensity) error bars.
 These can be further modified (multiplied) in Data manipulation tool.

+“\ *UTF-8"* if Igor cannot recognize ASCII file encoding, it will present dialog which require user to select encoding for EACH file being imported.
+This can get pretty annoying and happens when the ASCII header contains non-standard ASCII character (in example I have greek letter denoting micrometer).
+In this case you can check this checkbox \"UTF-8?\" encoding and file will be imported forcefully as if it is UTF-8.
+This may cause issues, but unlikely.
+Default is unchecked.

 “\ *Use file name as folder name”* **Strongly suggested to use**.
 Will cause the import tool to create for each imported data set new folder with name by the file name.

 “\ *Use USAXS names”,* ”\ *Use qrs wave names”, "Use QIS (NIST) wv nms"* selects which naming structure is used during import of data.
 One of these selections is more or less necessary for multiple file import.